urssivar/codex/guide/copulas.md

 # Copulas

 There are three copula series in Kaitag language.
-We will consider them by their purpose.
+Let's consider them by their purpose.

-## 1. Facts & states: це
+## 1. Facts & States

-The main copula series, roughly corresponding to _"to be"_:

 <table class="c-t">
     <tr>